hemanth-kotagiri/sgpa-calculator/README.md

   <img src="images/img3.png" alt="Image 3" width="260">
 </p>

-### A cross-platform native application built using Flutter to calculate stream-specific GPA.
+### A cross-platform application built using Flutter to calculate stream-specific GPA.

 As of now, this application is specifically targetted to Junior Year students of JNTUH of those who are in R18 Regulation.